ssncrl/Personal-Robotic-Assistant-Tool/README.md

 - multi-joint robotic arm
 - voice-controlled routines

 **Expected Outcome: **

 "Hey bot, grab the pencil."

 Robot sees the object, plans the motion, picks it up, and hands it over

+**Current Progress:**
+(11/5/2025)
+Doing more research on how to implement voice control with SpeechRecognition and pyAudio.
+I am also looking into YOLOv5 and YOLOv8, cv object detection with with openCV, and reading a bunch of documentation.

+**Past:**
+(10/29/2025)
+Building the Adeept Robot Arm